vmware/terraform-provider-vcfa/website/docs/r/org_regional_networking_vpc_qos.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_regional_networking_vpc_qos"
 sidebar_current: "docs-vcfa-resource-org-regional-networking-vpc-qos"
 description: |-
-  Provides a resource to manage VMware Cloud Foundation Automation Organization Regional Networking VPC QoS settings.
+  Provides a resource to manage Organization Regional Networking VPC QoS settings in VMware Cloud Foundation Automation.
 ---

 # vcfa\_org\_regional\_networking\_vpc\_qos

-Provides a resource to manage VMware Cloud Foundation Automation Organization Regional Networking VPC QoS settings.
+Provides a resource to manage [Organization Regional Networking][vcfa_org_regional_networking] VPC QoS settings in VMware Cloud Foundation Automation.

 _Used by: **Provider**_

--> Organization Regional Networking VPC inherits QoS settings from the Edge Cluster by default, but one can use this resource to override provided defaults.
+-> Organization Regional Networking VPC inherits QoS settings from the [Edge Cluster][vcfa_edge_cluster_qos] by default, but one can use this resource to override provided defaults.
 Deleting this resource will revert the settings back to Edge Cluster defaults.